cjairm/go/introduction/000_hello_world/readme.md

 # How to use it

 * Download main.go
-* Save them in some folder
+* Save it in some folder
 * Execute `go run ./my/path/main.go`